Herybert Menzel: Life

 Was es bedeutet, Deutschlands Sohn zu sein.

-Menzel published in the newspaper "Völkischer Beobachter", in the series "Junge Volk" and contributed to the HJ yearbook "The young team".
+Menzel published in the Nazi Party newspaper Völkischer Beobachter, in the series "Junge Volk" and contributed to the Hitler Youth yearbook "The young team".
 On the occasion of the 6th anniversary of Horst Wessel 's death in 1936 he wrote the cantata "Ewig lives the SA", which was performed on 23 February 1936 in 739 cities of the German Reich.
 From 1933 to 1935 he was a board member of the Reich Association of German Writers.
-From 29 March 1936 he belonged to the Reichstag, which was insignificant during the time of National Socialism.
-In 1938 he became a member of the Bamberg Poets' Circle.
+At the 29 March 1936 parliamentary election, he was elected to the Reichstag as a deputy from electoral constituency 5 (Frankfurt an der Oder) and served a single term until April 1938.
+In 1938, he became a member of the Bamberg Poets' Circle.

-During his (first) military service for the "Third Reich", Menzel suffered such serious injuries in France in June 1940 that he had to be treated in hospitals for almost a year and after his service in a convalescent hospital Company was finally discharged from military service in November 1941.
+During his first tour of military service for the Third Reich, Menzel suffered such serious injuries in France in June 1940 that he had to be treated in hospitals for almost a year and after his service in a convalescent hospital.
+He was finally discharged from military service in November 1941.
 Menzel now fully devoted himself to his work as a freelance writer and now also wrote dramatic and prose texts as well as a chamber play.
-In his last published volume of poetry, 'Anders kehren wir wieder' (1943), Menzel's disparaging, inhuman attitude towards the Slavic (especially Polish) population is revealed again.
-This becomes clear, for example, from the following verses, which refer to the Warsaw captured by the Wehrmacht and its inhabitants.[…] Da das Feuer schon Ruß ward, / Der Leichendunst sich verzog, das Überlebende / Schon wieder schachert und lacht und lüstet / Und alles dies leugnet; rot sind die Münde, / Die Gier wuchert im Grauen; dies war reif, / O, überreif zur Verdammnis. […] / […], wir zwingen zum / Gleichschritt wieder uns alle, wir Sieger. / Stiefel, bestaubter, durch Staub weiter!
-Du triffst / Nichts, was verworfen nicht war.The writer also pursued Propaganda in the sense of the Nazi regime on his lecture tours to Norway (1941) and Bulgaria (1942).
+In his last published volume of poetry, Anders kehren wir wieder (1943), Menzel's disparaging, inhuman attitude towards the Slavic (especially Polish) population is revealed again.
+This becomes clear, for example, from the following verses, which refer to Warsaw, which was occupied by the Wehrmacht, and its inhabitants.

+[…] Da das Feuer schon Ruß ward, / Der Leichendunst sich verzog, das Überlebende / Schon wieder schachert und lacht und lüstet / Und alles dies leugnet; rot sind die Münde, / Die Gier wuchert im Grauen; dies war reif, / O, überreif zur Verdammnis. […] / […], wir zwingen zum / Gleichschritt wieder uns alle, wir Sieger. / Stiefel, bestaubter, durch Staub weiter!
+Du triffst / Nichts, was verworfen nicht war.

+The writer also carried out propaganda in the service of the Nazi regime on his lecture tours to Norway (1941) and Bulgaria (1942).
 Poems by him found their way into the flag and battle slogans of the Hitler Youth.

-It can be assumed that Menzel was drafted into the Volkssturm at the beginning of 1945 as a reaction to the Winter Offensive of the Red Army and died in battle.
+It can be assumed that Menzel was drafted into the Volkssturm at the beginning of 1945 as a reaction to the Vistula–Oder offensive of the Red Army and died in battle in Tirschtiegel.
 An exchange of letters shows that in 1946 Menzel's mother, for fear of an upcoming house search, consented to the burning of her son's estate, which also contained unpublished writings.

-After the end of National Socialism, his writings were placed on the List of literature to be segregated in the Soviet Occupation Zone and in the German Democratic Republic.
+After the end of the Nazi regime, his writings were placed on the "List of Literature to be Excluded" in the Soviet Occupation Zone and in the German Democratic Republic.